greetingsfellowhumans/sorcery/README.md

 - Create a new post with title "Hello"
 - Change existing comment with id: 50, to have a post_id pointing at the post we just made.

-Note the string "$sorcery:1" is a placeholder.
-The "1" isn't important, you could just as easily have "$sorcery:magic!
-WHOAAAA =-D"
+Note the string "$sorcery:<tablename>:<id>" is a placeholder.
+The id isn't important, you could just as easily have "$sorcery:post:9001"
-As long as it starts with "$sorcery:"
+As long as it follows the same format, and every field that refers to that id uses the same thing.

 ## Interceptors